 Although a visual impact assessment formed part of the original environmental investigation, such an assessment was not repeated since the original assessment determined the impacts to be acceptable.
-Furthermore the site has since been rezoned from Agriculture to Subdivisional Area (residential development is therefore indicated as a primary right) and all units are restricted to single storey (not exceeding 5 meters) as per the original EA.
+Furthermore the site has since been rezoned from Agriculture to Subdivisional Area (residential development is therefore indicated as a primary right), all units are restricted to single storey (not exceeding 5 meters) as per the original EA and the property is included within the 'urban edge' as per the Municipality's SDP.